chloealbright/DevHiveMind/README.md

 ## Key Features

-- **Topics Coverage**: The repository covers a wide range of software development topics, including programming languages, frameworks, design patterns, best practices, and more.
+- **Topics Coverage**: The repository covers a wide range of software development topics, including programming languages, frameworks, design patterns, best practices, Architecture, and more.

-- **Markdown and Obsidian**: We use Markdown for creating and formatting our notes.
+- **Markdown and Obsidian**: We use Markdown for creating and formatting our notes which us .
 [Obsidian](https://obsidian.md/), a knowledge management app, is our primary tool for managing and editing our notes.
 It allows us to create new notes using customizable Markdown templates, link related notes, and create a network of knowledge.

 Markdown is considered a plain text format.
 It is designed to be human-readable and easy to write, while still allowing for the conversion to structured documents (e.g., HTML, PDF) with the help of rendering engines or parsers.
 Markdown documents are essentially plain text files with simple formatting conventions, making them a popular choice for writing documentation, README files, and other types of text-based content that need to be easily readable and writable.